Singapore 'on track' to bring COVID-19 outbreak under control; curbs may be eased after Jun 13: PM Lee

 The country’s 40 vaccination centres island-wide are running smoothly, but the constraint is vaccine supply, he added.

-The good news is that since the last update by the multi-ministry task force against COVID-19, authorities have received confirmation of faster vaccine deliveries over the next two months.
+The good news is that since the last update by the multi-ministry task force against COVID-19, authorities have received confirmation of faster vaccine deliveries over the next two months, he said.

 These supplies mean the vaccine will be extended to everyone, even sooner than expected – with the next group being students.